open-ce/open-ce-builder/README.md

 One can build Open-CE packages with ffmpeg by providing `--build-ffmpeg` option to `open-ce build env` command.
 When this option is provided, Open-CE Builder builds [`envs/ffmpeg-env.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/ffmpeg-env.yaml) internally and then builds the provided Open-CE environment file for which the build is requested.

-FIPS compliant packages are built by default with `ffmpeg-env.yaml`.
+FIPS compliant ffmpeg package is built by default via `openssl-env.yaml` when `--fips` is set.

 ### Building within a container